PyLav/PyLav/SETUP.md

   - `PYLAV__TASK_TIMER_UPDATE_BUNDLED_EXTERNAL_PLAYLISTS_DAYS`: Defaults to  7 # How many days to wait between updates - Minimum 7 Days.
   - `PYLAV__TASK_TIMER_UPDATE_EXTERNAL_PLAYLISTS_DAYS`: Defaults to  7 # How many days to wait between updates - Minimum 7 Days.
 - If you want PyLav to cache most of the queries from the Postgres server you can use `PYLAV__CACHING_ENABLED`
-  ### ** DO NOTE**: If this is set to true multiple bots should not share the same database, as reads and writes will be out of sync.
+  ### **DO NOTE**: If this is set to true multiple bots should not share the same database, as reads and writes will be out of sync.
   - If this is turned off every read from the database will be a direct query to the database, if this is turned on PyLav will cache the results in memory after the first query.
-    - If you have a remote server, this will likely be a good idea to turn on, however you look the ability to manually or otherwise edit the db and changes to be reflected in PyLav.
+    - If you have a remote server, this will likely be a good idea to turn on, however you loose the ability to manually or otherwise edit the db and changes to be reflected in PyLav. - I would recommend enabling this **ONLY** if you notice slow operation with a remove Postgres server.
 ## Red Users (PyLav Cogs) Setup
 ### Starting up your bot
   - Activate your VENV created above